On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Introduction

-More specifically, we shall suppose that each fact $Z_k$ can be inferred from a~half-infinite text if we start reading it from an arbitrary position.
+More specifically, we will suppose that each fact $Z_k$ can be inferred from a~half-infinite text if we start reading it from an arbitrary position.
 This is done to incorporate the postulate that facts are described in the text in a~repetitive way.
-In the following, notation $X_{m:n}:=(X_i)_{m\le k\le n}$ will be used for strings of $X_i$, also called blocks, and modeling finite texts.
+In the following, notation $X_{m:n}:=(X_i)_{m\le i\le n}$ will be used for strings of $X_i$, also called blocks.
+Blocks $X_{m:n}$ model finite texts.
 This definition, introduced in \cite{Debowski09}, captures what we need: \begin{definition} A~stochastic process $(X_i)_{i\in\mathbb{Z}}$ is called \emph{strongly nonergodic}\footnote{A not so fortunate name \emph{uncountable description process} was used originally in \cite{Debowski09}.} if there exists an IID binary process $(Z_k)_{k\in\mathbb{N}}$ with $P(Z_k=0)=P(Z_k=1)=\frac{1}{2}$ and functions $s_k:\mathbb{X}^*\rightarrow \klam{0,1}$, $k\in\mathbb{N}$, such that

 \end{definition}